viligante8/poe-js-sdk/website/docs/browser-auth.md

 Use the high-level SPA helper to implement OAuth Authorization Code + PKCE entirely in the browser.
 Import from `poe-js-sdk/browser-auth` to avoid bundling any Node-only code.

+Scopes: request only `account:*` during user login.
+Do not request `service:*` in the browser; `service:*` is for confidential clients using the Client Credentials grant on the server.

 ## Quick Start

 ```ts